Online brokerage comparison

 Research Amenities (15%)

-Research amenities differ significantly from one broker to the next.
-For this category, we look at the availability of market research tools like screeners, heatmaps, social sentiment, detailed stock and sector reporting, backtesting, corporate action calendars, and many more.
+Research features can vary a lot across different brokers.
+For this category, we focus on the presence of tools like screeners, heatmaps, social sentiment, detailed stock and sector reports, backtesting, corporate action calendars, and more.

 Customer Service (8%)